-The Panel accepted the Joint Submission on Penalty and Costs, and made the following Order as to penalty:
+The Panel accepted the joint submission on penalty and makes the following order as to penalty:

-- 1. The Member is required to appear before the Panel to be reprimanded within 60 days from the date of the Order. - 2.
-The Registrar is directed to to suspend the Member's certificate of registration for a period of - a.
-16 months; or - b. the period of time required to comply with terms, conditions and limitations set out in paragraphs 3(a) to 3(f) below, whichever is greater.
+- 1. The Member is required to appear before the Panel to be reprimanded within 60 days from the date of the Order. - The Registrar is directed to suspend the Member's certificate of registration for a period of - a.
+6 months; or - b. the period of time required to comply with terms, conditions and limitations set out in paragraphs 3(a) to 3(f) below,

+Whichever is greater.